 Tokens from the second world war, when Australian and American forces were present on the Island, are on view in the Fortress Bribie Island display.
 The display ties into the ruins on Woorim Beach which is an interesting way to link between the past and present if you are able to make the trip up the beach, (the journey to this part of Bribie is offroad, on the beach, requiring a beach permit and 4wd.)

-The Bribie Island Seaside Museum is open Tuesday to Friday from 10am until 4pm, Saturday and Sunday from 10am until 3pm, they are closed Mondays and public holidays.
+The Bribie Island Seaside Museum is open Wednesday to Friday from 10am until 4pm and Saturday and Sunday from 10am until 3pm.
+They are closed Mondays, Tuesdays and all public holidays except Australia Day, Easter Saturday and Easter Sunday.
 Admission is free!